Vittorio De Seta

-Vittorio De Seta (15 October 1923 - 28 November 2011) was an Italian cinema director and screenwriter, considered one of Italian cinema's great imaginative realists of the 1960s.
+Vittorio De Seta (15 October 1923 - 28 November 2011) was an Italian filmmaker.
+Considered one of Italy's great imaginative realists of the 1960s, his films usually documented the country's everyday life.

-Biography
+He is most known for his Banditi a Orgosolo (1961), which incorporated the Italian neorealism with his previous documentary filmmaking background.

+Early life

 He was born in Palermo, Sicily, to a wealthy family, and studied architecture in Rome, before deciding to become a director.

+Career

 De Seta made ten short documentaries between 1954 and 1959, before directing his first feature-length film, Banditi a Orgosolo (Bandits of Orgosolo).

 His early documentaries focus on the everyday life of many of Sicily's poorest workers, and are notable for their lack of voice-over narration, quiet mood, and striking color.

 In 2005 the rediscovery of Vittorio De Seta's work was a highlight of Tribeca Film Festival and Full Frame Documentary Film Festival, where Détour De Seta, a documentary on the Italian director was presented.